-Having had done the bonsai-thing for a good many years now, I’m well aware that I’ll need to do some heavy pruning in order to reduce the height of these trees down dramatically.
-Its a wood saw job essentially.
-I know that the trees are going to be ok with this – Japanese Maples back-bud really well.
+Having done the bonsai thing for a good many years now, I’m well aware that I’ll need to do some heavy pruning in order to reduce the height of these trees dramatically.
+It’s a wood saw job essentially.
+I know that the trees are going to be okay with this – Japanese Maples back-bud really well.
 But is it a good idea to heavily prune deciduous trees in autumn?
 Does it even matter what time of year you prune them?
 Can you damage them by pruning deciduous bonsai trees by pruning them in autumn?

 I normally say not to prune deciduous bonsai trees in autumn. two main reasons: